epics-base/ci-scripts/travis/README.md

 ## Features

- -  Compile against different branches or releases of EPICS Base
- -  Use different versions of compilers (gcc, clang)
+ - Use different compilers (gcc, clang)
+ - Use different gcc versions
- -  Cross-compile for Windows 32bit using MinGW and WINE
+ - Cross-compile for Windows 32bit and 64bit using MinGW and WINE
  - Cross-compile for RTEMS 4.9 and 4.10
  - Compile on MacOS
+ - Released versions of dependencies are cached (for faster builds)

 ## How to Use these Scripts

  1. Get an account on [Travis-CI](https://travis-ci.org/), connect